juanjhonpan/intro-ml-class-V/README.md

-# intro-ml-class-V
+# Introduction to Data Science using  Python

-A repo where i´m storing projects in my data science course
+A repo where i´m storing projects in my data science course.